DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 ![](../img/config-and-intervention/optimization/optimization_settings.png)

 ## Run the optimization
 When everything is set how you want it, scroll back up to the top of the `Optimize intervention settings` menu and click the green `Run` button.
-When the optimization completes, you can view and compare the results of your model simulations with and without the optimized
+When the optimization completes, you can view and compare the results of your model simulations with and without the optimized intervention.

 <div class="grid cards" markdown>